BitcoinSchema/js-1sat-ord/README.md

 #### Using with Bundlers

 Since this package depends on `bsv-wasm` it will throw errors when used in a frontend project.
-One workaround for this is to tell your bundler to use `bsv-wasm-web` instead of `bsv-wasm`.
+One workaround for this is to tell your bundler to use `bsv-wasm` instead of `bsv-wasm`.
 There's a webpack example:

 Install module replacer
 ```